-A multimillion billion industry, the tea manufacturing industry in India has not just helped employ hundreds of thousands of workers, but also put the country on the map for quality tea exports.
+A multimillion-dollar industry, India's tea manufacturing industry has not just helped employ hundreds of thousands of workers but also put the country on the map for quality tea exports.

 Masjid Bunder’s ‘chai galli’ in Mumbai was one of the biggest marketplaces for tea-leaf wholesalers in Maharashtra.
-The narrow lanes have given India some of its most recognised tea brands, including Society Tea.
+The narrow lanes have given India some of its most recognised tea brands, including.

 “My grandfather used to source tea from various parts of India to sell it in bulk on wholesale.
-Apart from being a large supplier for local customers, he also traded with Middle Eastern countries on a very large scale,” says Karan, Managing Director.
+Besides being a large supplier for local customers, he also traded with Middle Eastern countries on a very large scale,” says Karan, Managing Director.

 In 1933, Hiralal started Hasmukhrai & Co. to retail tea in Mumbai.
 His first shop was located in Kalbadevi, Mumbai.

 By the late 1980s, Hasmukhrai & Co. had become one of the market leaders in the tea industry in Mumbai.
-Sensing that the customer prefers the convenience of packaged tea, the company launched tea in packet form in 1991, which was available across retailers in Mumbai and, later, Maharashtra by the name of Society Tea.
+Sensing that the customer prefers the convenience of packaged tea, the company launched tea in packet form in 1991, which was available across retailers in Mumbai, and later, in Maharashtra by the name of Society Tea.

 Society Tea now records an annual turnover of over Rs 490 crore, (according to MCA) with a wide presence across India, including Goa, Andhra Pradesh, Madhya Pradesh, Karnataka, Tamil Nadu, Punjab, Rajasthan, and Delhi.
 It commands an impressive 40 percent of the tea market share in Maharashtra.